-Growth in personalized kitchens and bathrooms market presents issues with concealed plumbing
+Growth in the personalized kitchens and bathrooms market presents issues with concealed plumbing

-Currently, domestic EOW incidents share the largest amount of claims for most insurers overtaking theft and fire claims [ref, ref, ref].
-These payouts are only becoming more expensive with a reported 30% increase at the beginning of 2021 [ref].
-Insurance companies are thus recognizing the importance of these risks which has led to firms adopting more data-based models and analytics into understanding their nature.
-For example, Hiscox, as a leading UK insurer, has provided free leak detectors to all its building insurance customers [ref].
+Currently, domestic EOW incidents share the largest amount of claims for most insurers, overtaking theft and fire claims.
+These payouts are only becoming more expensive with a reported 30% increase at the beginning of 2021.
+The scale of these risks mean insurance companies are adopting more data-based models to make better predictions.
+For example, Hiscox, as a leading UK insurer, has provided free leak detectors to all its building insurance customers.

-Furthermore, the smart home device market is also growing strongly at a CAGR of 10.4% to reach 138.9B by 2026 [ref] which shows the demand for devices that benefit homeowners’ quality of living.
-Whilst smart solutions cater for home security, air quality and energy usage, this is already expanding to water leak detection considering its serious costs.
+Furthermore, the smart home device market is also growing strongly at a CAGR of 10.4% to reach US$138.9B by 2026.
+This gives a strong hint that these smart devices benefit many homeowners’ quality of living.
+Smart solutions are mostly seen in home security, air quality and energy usage, but this is already expanding to water leak detection.

 Sinks can damage costly furnishings

-Insurers intentionally do not cover all costs, as they cannot predict the large costs associated with serious leaks, highlighting the need for more customer data.
-This is supported by research compiled by the Insurance Post where only 30% of insurers are using external measures to assess EOW by postcode [ref].
-If insurers were notified as soon as a leak occurred, this could prevent leaks from worsening, reducing the potential costs and may give more confidence to insurance providers to cover more policy types.
+Insurers intentionally do not cover all costs, as they cannot predict the large costs associated with serious leaks.
+Insurers are therefore very keen for more customer data to estimate potential water damage.
+If insurers were notified as soon as a leak occurred, this could prevent leaks from worsening, reducing the payout costs.
+This data may also give more confidence to insurance providers to cover more policy types.

 To detect leaks early, homeowners are recommended to regularly check prone-to-leak areas such as around sinks.
-However, this is impractical as small leaks may not be visible to the eye so require touching supply lines which may not be incentivizing to carry out in tight spaces.
-Furthermore, the obvious signs of a leak such as water stains, bulges and musty odors mean that a leak is quite serious and is too late for early measures.
+However, this is impractical as small leaks may not be clearly visible when pipes are hidden in tight spaces.
+Furthermore, the obvious signs of a leak such as water stains, bulges and musty odors mean that a leak is already quite serious.

 Water leak sensors are therefore essential for proactive monitoring and can be categorized into two main devices.
-Firstly, flood or spot water leak detectors, as the most popular, are rigid palm-sized pucks that are placed on flat surfaces to detect water that seeps underneath them.
+Firstly, flood water leak detectors are rigid, palm-sized pucks that are placed on flat surfaces to detect water that seeps underneath them.
 However, these pucks may not be suited underneath sinks because of the lack of space.
-Also, water leaks here may not form a sufficient pool of water that these sensors depend on due to the network of pipes and other objects stored in this area.
+Also, water leaks here may collect on objects stored under sinks rather than on the ground so may not be detected sufficiently.

-Secondly, there are flowmeter-type sensors installed into a home’s main water supply line to detect changes in water flow rate, pressure and temperature as a method of inferring leaks.
-Although these can detect small leaks, these sensors do not locate the source of the leak which can be futile to know what to repair.
+Secondly, there are flowmeter-type sensors that monitor water flow rate, pressure and temperature as a method of inferring leaks.
+Although these can detect small leaks, these sensors do not locate the source of the leak.
+Without knowing where a leak is makes it difficult to find and therefore repair.
 Current sensing solutions are thus not suited for detection.